 Alejandro Gil Ortiz

-Our Board of Directors is supported by committees that analyze issues and provide recommendations to the Board of Directors regarding their respective areas of focus, which include economic, social and environmental matters.
+Member committees support the Board of Directors by analyzing strategic issues critical to our business success.
+They provide recommendations to the full Board regarding the focus areas shown below, including economic, social and environmental matters.

-* Committee members are independent directors, as required by Mexican Securities Law.
+*Committee members are independent directors, as required by Mexican Securities Law and applicable NYSE listing standards.

 José Antonio Fernández Carbajal

-Mr. Fernández joined FEMSA in 1988.
+Mr. Fernández joined FEMSA in 1987.
 He was appointed CEO in 1995 and Chairman in 2001, serving in both positions until January 2014.
 He is Vice Chairman of the Heineken N.V.
 Supervisory Board and member of the Heineken Holding N.V.
-Board, and also serves as Chairman of Coca-Cola FEMSA, FEMSA Foundation, Tecnológico de Monterrey and the US-Mexico Foundation.
-He is a member of the Board of Industrias Peñoles and Grupo Televisa, co-chairs the Mexico Institute of the Woodrow Wilson Center and he is a member of the board of trustees of the Massachusetts Institute of Technology.
-His degrees in Industrial Engineering and Systems and MBA were both earned from Tecnológico de Monterrey.
+Board, and also serves as Chairman of Coca-Cola FEMSA, FEMSA Foundation, Instituto Tecnológico de Estudios Superiores de Monterrey (“ITESM”), and Chairman Emeritus of the US-Mexico Foundation.
+He is a member of the Board of Industrias Peñoles, co-chairs the Mexico chapter of the Woodrow Wilson Center and member of the board of trustees of the Massachusetts Institute of Technology Corporation.
+His degrees in Industrial Engineering and Systems and MBA were both earned from ITESM.

 Eduardo Padilla Silva